Catalog Description

 Hours: 120 activity

 Description: The third of four courses that provides an opportunity for students to perform in their third role in a Sierra college production as a member of the cast.
-Students apply increasingly advanced rehearsal and performance techniques to the study of characters with great complexity and depth.
+Students apply increasingly advanced rehearsal and performance techniques and style to complex and in-depth characters.
 All actors are required to audition for roles.
 Acceptance into the class is determined on being cast in the production.
 (C-ID THTR 191) (CSU, UC)

 Course Student Learning Outcomes